huynguy-db/arcion-docs/content/docs/source-setup/Oracle.md

       ```
 For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")

-## VII.
+## VIII.
 Set up Extractor Configuration

 For real-time replication, you must create a heartbeat table in the source Oracle.